-But teasers aren't the only thing we can watch to prepare for the marketing marvels we might see on Sunday.
+But leaked ads aren't the only thing we can watch to prepare for the marketing marvels we might see on Sunday.

 To amp you up for this year's "Ad Bowl," I've collected some the best ads from the last decade and before.

-Be sure to check back, as we'll continue to add to this list as new teasers are released.
+Be sure to check back each year, as we'll continue to add to this list as new teasers are released.

-Without further ado, please enjoy these attention grabbing and sometimes award-winning ads.
+Without further ado, please enjoy these attention grabbing, emotion-inducing, and sometimes award-winning ads.